rahulravisankar1108/HyperFeed/README.md

 # Social Media Application Backend

+Build RESTful APIs for a social media application.

+## Objective
+Building a RESTful APIs for a social media application that can be used to create post and view posts of their friends.

 ## Features
 - User login SignUp
 - User can fill up profile details, upload profile picture, update details